FilipsMasolovs/react-carousel-component/README.md

         content: and HTML objec ex (<h1>Simply add an H1 tag in the content!</h1>) }
 5. dots - is a boolean (true/false) and will determine wethere there will be clickable dots at the bottom of the slider

+### NOTES:
+1. Current slide size is hardcoded to 640x640, but it is easily to change to set it as a prop also.